sdauby/credit-pricing/README.md

 The `ModelT` / `ModelIdT` type relationship is analogous to the `Instrument` / `InstrumentImpl` instance relationship.
 Yet, they are implemented differently.
+There is no strong reason for this difference.
-The reason is that `std::variant`, being a concrete type, is preferrable to a class hierarchy (cf C++ Core Guidelines C.10).
+`std::variant` has the benefit of being a concrete type (cf C++ Core Guidelines C.10).
-The reason for not using a `std::variant` for instruments is that, unlike model identifiers, some instrument types are likely to have many data members.
-This makes a `std::variant` potentially memory-inefficient.
-Having said that, both choices can be revisited.
+On the other hand, it is less memory efficent than a pointer to an interface type.
+The choice of one or the other (or yet another) approach is not set in stone.

 Note that `ModelId` has no role in ModelContainer.
 It is defined in this component because of its close connection with the `ModelIdT` types.